 As the rewilding takes shape, it will first attract indigenous butterflies and birdlife.
 As a keen photographer and certified ornithologist, Surya has captured much of the birdlife for his own records and major publications, including the Golden Oriole, house sparrows, and Indian Pitta, with its nine-colored feathers and buffy red underpants.
 The water catchments will encourage larger animals back too.
 Jackals have already taken up residence, and leopards are beginning to roam the hills again, which is vital for controlling the food chain and restoring balance.

 Balance is a watchword of the project.
 Although the area is protected, to ensure the leopards are left to roam, the Barwara villagers need safe grazing grounds for tending their cattle.
-It’s as much about understanding each other’s culture as it is about conservation.
+It’s as much about understanding each other’s culture as it is about wildlife conservation in Rajasthan.
 Indeed, anyone visiting the area for the first time will experience its free-range nature.
 During the monsoon season, the cows seek the dry terrain of the road, passing cars responding in an elaborate dance with unwritten rules seemingly understood, whether human or bovine.